char0n/ramda-adjunct/README.md

 ## Typescript support

-Although Ramda Adjunct is written in ES2016, we support **Typescript**.
-When Ramda Adjunct gets imported into Typescript project, typings are automatically imported and used.
+Although Ramda Adjunct is written in ES2016, we also support **Typescript**.
+When Ramda Adjunct gets imported into a Typescript project, typings are automatically imported and used.

 ## Author